“Don’t just read the easy stuff. You may be entertained by it, but you will never grow from it.” – Jim Rohn

 Many Calvinists are inclined to read only the materials produced by today’s popular Calvinist teachers and preachers.
 They are rarely encouraged to read outside their Reformed circles and generally get their information about non-Calvinist interpretation and theology from within those circles.
 But in the search for truth we need to read all sides of an issue.

 Assuming that Calvinists are aware of and reading the Calvinist literature, this bibliography is provided for those who wish to know about and spend time in the better literature from the non-Calvinist perspective.
 It is here for Calvinists, or any others, interested in reading the non-Calvinist exegetical treatments and interpretations of the texts at issue in this controversy.
 These materials present the alternative to the Calvinist’s interpretations of these much debated texts.
 They also provide the philosophical and moral arguments against Calvinism.
 As such, I contend that these non-Calvinist scholars offer interpretations that have more explanatory power, explanatory scope and logical and moral coherence than the Calvinist interpretations.
 Therefore the non-Calvinist interpretations better reflect what the authors of Scripture intended to communicate.
 That is, the non-Calvinist operates on a more responsible hermeneutic than the Calvinist.
 But I do not want you to take my word for it.
 You can decide for yourself.
 Take up and read!

-For those who are unfamiliar with non-Calvinist theology and its arguments against Calvinism, I have marked some recommended introductory texts with an asterisk (*).
+For those who are completely unfamiliar with non-Calvinist theology and its arguments against Calvinism, I have marked some recommended introductory texts with an asterisk (*).

 ~ A fine treatment of the various textual, theological, and pastoral concerns raised by Calvinism.